 This relationship was acted out at the back of the school where the students worked with the teachers and landscaped the ‘Garden’ area.
 The man who would become the school’s next Principal, Mr. Eddie Mc Devitt, joined the school as Rural Science teacher in 1941 and together with Mr. Emerson and most of the male students a thriving vegetable patch was formed.
 Hard to imagine getting some of today’s students to help with similar projects!
 Students were also obliged to help to fill the boiler that heated the school.
 In normal circumstances the boiler was fired by coal, but it being war-time turf was the only available fuel and you couldn’t carry the turf to it!

 After Mr Mc Devitt, the principalship was taken over by local man Mr Brian Mc Dermott.
-In recent years Mr Fank Dooley, a former science teacher in the school, has overseen a dramatic upsurge in numbers, peaking at over 350.
+Principalship was undertaken by Mr Fank Dooley, a former science teacher in the school, which led to a dramatic upsurge in numbers, peaking at over 350.

 Then, after years of efforts and letdowns, Donegal VEC was finally given the go ahead to build a new, state of the art school at its site in Drumboe.
 The new school opened for students in September 2011, and continued to grow and excel under the leadership of Mr Alan Thompson who acted as Principal until December 2023.